Async Operations

 print(f" - {use_case.name}")

-# Async list comprehension
+# Or collect all via async list comprehension

 all_use_cases = [uc async for uc in client.use_cases.list_all()]